Ashminita/Charles-Tyrwhitt-website_clone/CHARLES TYREWHITT/clothes/README.md

 - **Anmol Singh** — Developed the homepage layout and UI structure.
 - **Rajbir Deb Mishra** — Implemented the navigation bar, footer, login, and registration functionality.
 - **A.K Sabyasachi** — Built the add-to-cart functionality and handled cart state management.
-- **Manaswini** — Designed and developed the single product detail page.
+- **Manaswini Mohapatra** — Designed and developed the single product detail page.
 - **Ashminita Baliarsingh** — Created the product listing page and structured the `db.json` file for mock product data.